carloscordobanvc/AmadeusTest/README.md

 # ANGULAR AND .NET
 This project is a CRUD of users
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+To run front end in ClientApp route run ng serve
+To run back end in main route run donet run
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.